PierrunoYT/ai-code-reviewer/README.md

 The chunking system ensures that **no part of your code goes unreviewed**, while maintaining the same high-quality analysis standards as smaller diffs!

-## 📊 Review Summarization
+## 📊 AI-Powered Review Summarization

-The AI reviewer includes a powerful `summarize` command that analyzes all your existing review files and generates comprehensive reports with statistics, trends, and actionable insights.
+The AI reviewer includes a powerful `summarize` command that uses AI to analyze all your existing review files and generates comprehensive reports with intelligent insights, strategic recommendations, and actionable analysis.

 ### 🤔 Why Use Review Summarization?